 By providing whatever water is required intermittently, in several smaller irrigations rather than continually, you can alleviate fruit splitting and gain better flavor.
 Some growers dry-farm their tomatoes; whether you experiment with this practice in the name of science or necessity, it boils down to fairly heavy initial watering to establish deep roots then ceasing irrigation after the first fruits set.

 Whatever your approach to watering, if you carry a portable moisture meter you can obtain quick, accurate soil-moisture readings.
 Keep notes to perfect when and how much.

 Newer, heirloom-like varieties have been classically bred to produce fruit that have all the exquisite flavor and eating quality of true heirlooms, but from plants that have better overall vigor and disease resistance than heirlooms.
 The favorable yield and flavor from these newer "tomato hybrids from heirloom genetics" goes a long way toward justifying their slightly higher cost per seed: they simply produce a lot more without being prone to keeling over from disease the way heirlooms sometimes do.

-Here are three "hy-loom" (F1) options you may consider trying:
+Here are 3 "hy-loom" (F1) options you may consider trying:

-Both 'Marnero' and 'Margold' faithfully (and remarkably) preserve the fruit quality of the heirlooms they imitate, but they also incorporate plant habits and disease resistances that allow for much greater yields than true heirlooms, which tend to die off prematurely in greenhouse conditions.
+Both 'Marnero' and 'Margold' faithfully (and remarkably) preserve the fruit quality of the heirlooms they imitate but also incorporate plant habits and disease resistances that allow for much greater yields than true heirlooms, which tend to die off prematurely in greenhouse conditions.